obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/last-modified-timestamp-in-status-bar.md

 %% ----- Do not edit this section ----- %%

-# Last Modified Timestamp in Status Bar
+# File Creation and Last Modified Timestamps in Status Bar

 Plugin ID: `last-modified-timestamp-in-status-bar`
 Links: [GitHub repository](https://github.com/Yustynn/obsidian-last-modified-timestamp-in-status-bar) or [<button id=HH>Open in Obsidian</button>](obsidian://show-plugin?id=last-modified-timestamp-in-status-bar)
 Developed by: [[Yustynn]]
 Mobile compatible: [[Desktop-only plugins|No]]

-Dynamic display of file modification timestamp in the status bar.
+Dynamic display of file modification and creation timestamps in the status bar.

 %% ----- Do not edit anything above this line ----- %%